-Should the course have any non-electronic assessment submission, these should have a standard School cover sheet, which the course convenor will provide to you.
+Should the course have any non-electronic assessment submission, these should have a standard School cover sheet.

 All submissions are expected to be neat and clearly set out.
 Your results are the pinnacle of all your hard work and should be treated with due respect.
 Presenting results clearly gives the marker the best chance of understanding your method; even if the numerical results are incorrect.